Toby Emmerich: Career

-Emmerich has been producer or executive producer of over 50 films.
-He also wrote the screenplays to the films Frequency and The Last Mimzy, among other screenplays.
-He was also the executive music producer of the films Menace II Society and Above The Rim and is given thanks in the credits of Wayne Kramer's 2006 thriller film Running Scared.
+Emmerich was a music executive at Atlantic Records before joining New Line Cinema, where he was an executive music producer of films including Menace II Society (1993) and Above The Rim (1994).
+He wrote the screenplay to the film Frequency (2000).
+He later became a producer or executive producer of over 50 films.
+He also wrote the screenplay for The Last Mimzy (2007).

 After serving as president of production at New Line Cinema, Emmerich became president and chief operating officer of New Line on March 18, 2008.
 In 2017, he became President and Chief Content Officer of the Warner Bros.
 Pictures Group, and later in 2018 its chairman.
 As chairman, he "has oversight of the Studio’s global theatrical production, marketing and distribution operations and also oversees the marketing and distribution activities of Warner Bros.
 Home Entertainment".
 In October 2019, he extended his contract as chairman of Warner Bros.
 Pictures Group and elevated top lieutenant Carolyn Blackwood to the newly created position of chief operating officer.

 On June 1, 2022, Emmerich announced his resignation from his position with Warner Bros, with Michael De Luca and Pamela Abdy set to replace him after their contracts with Amazon-owned Metro-Goldwyn-Mayer expire.
 Emmerich remained at his post for a "transitional period" before starting his own production company, signing a five-year funding and distribution deal with Warner Bros.
 De Luca and Abdy took over in July 2022.